hsigeman/findZX/README.md

     snakemake -s snakefile-{synteny/no-synteny} -j 15 reference/genome/directory/{name_of_reference}_nonRefAf_consensus.fasta --configfile config.txt --cluster-config cluster.json --cluster " sbatch -A {cluster.account} -t {cluster.time} -n {cluster.n} "

 This will produce a consensus genome in the same directory as the reference genome, named the same as the reference genome with *'_nonRefAf_consensus'* added before the *'.fasta'* sufix.
 The whole pipeline can then be re-run with the new consensus genome.
 Remember to change the config-file to specify this new reference genome and re-run the pipeline as above.
 The consensus genome can be created before running the whole pipeline, or after.
 If it is run before, no flagstat-files will be created since they are only specified in the rule all and here we only specify to create the consensus genome, not the files in rule all.

+## Known issues <a name="issues"></a>

+When using tmux to run the pipeline, make sure that the conda environment version of Python is loaded (Python 3.9.4) with the following command:

+    python -V # Should give: "Python 3.9.4"

 ## Output
 The result is shown in figures in the *figures/* folder.